Theodore von Kármán: Last years

 In June 1944, von Kármán underwent surgery for intestinal cancer in New York City.
-The surgery caused two hernias, and Kármán's recovery was slow.
-Early in September, while still in New York, he met US Army Air Forces Commanding General Henry H. Arnold on a runway at LaGuardia Airport, and Arnold then proposed that Kármán should move to Washington, D.C., to lead the Scientific Advisory Group and become a long-range planning consultant to the military.
-Kármán returned to Pasadena around mid-September, was appointed to the SAG position on October 23, 1944, and left Caltech in December 1944.
+The surgery caused two hernias, and von Kármán's recovery was slow.
+Early in September, while still in New York, he met US Army Air Forces Commanding General Henry H. Arnold on a runway at LaGuardia Airport, and Arnold then proposed that von Kármán should move to Washington, D.C., to lead the Scientific Advisory Group and become a long-range planning consultant to the military. von Kármán returned to Pasadena around mid-September, was appointed to the SAG position on October 23, 1944, and left Caltech in December 1944.

-At the age of 81 Kármán was the recipient of the first National Medal of Science, bestowed in a White House ceremony by President John F. Kennedy.
+At the age of 81 von Kármán was the recipient of the first National Medal of Science, bestowed in a White House ceremony by President John F. Kennedy.
 He was recognized, "For his leadership in the science and engineering basic to aeronautics; for his effective teaching and related contributions in many fields of mechanics, for his distinguished counsel to the Armed Services, and for his promoting international cooperation in science and engineering."

-Kármán never married.
+von Kármán never married.
 He died on a trip to Aachen, West Germany, in 1963, five days short of his 82nd birthday, and his body was returned to the United States to be entombed in the Beth Olam Mausoleum at what is now the Hollywood Forever Cemetery.
 He has sometimes been described as one of The Martians.

-Kármán's fame was in the use of mathematical tools to study fluid flow, and the interpretation of those results to guide practical designs.
+von Kármán's fame was in the use of mathematical tools to study fluid flow, and the interpretation of those results to guide practical designs.
 He was instrumental in recognizing the importance of swept-back wings ubiquitous in modern jet aircraft.